 Check Out What Whales Are Doing With SNOW

-A whale with a lot of money to spend has taken a noticeably bullish stance on Snowflake.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Snowflake.

 What's The Price Target?